Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Background

 Controlling the quality of the language included from these sources is however crucial.
 This led to the creation of curated datasets, such as WebText (which only contains text scraped from links sufficiently recognized on the social media platform Reddit, used for GPT-2)~\cite{radford2019language} and C4~\cite{raffel2020exploring} and the inclusion of more moderated content such as from Wikipedia.

-Technology companies and researchers are in competition to develop ever better performing large language models.
+Technology companies and researchers are in competition to develop ever better performing LLMs.
 The search for textual data, ideally of high quality, to be used to train the models is thus crucial.
 Exactly for this purpose, the training datasets have often been extended by other sources of high quality text, such as academic papers from ArXiv~\cite{lewkowycz2022solving} or books from Project Gutenberg~\cite{projectgutenberg}.
-The latter contains thousands of English books, the majority of whose copyrights in the United States have expired and are thus in the public domain.
+The latter contains thousands of English books in the public domain.

-With the same objective of releasing more high quality textual data, Goa et al~\cite{song2019auditing} released a 800GB dataset called the Pile consisting of a diverse set of English text data.
-This includes the Books3 dataset, consisting of around 200,000 books obtained from pirate sources.
-Moreover, most of the books included in Books3 have been published in the last 20 years and are thus not free of copyright~\cite{atlantic,wired}.
+With the same objective of releasing high quality textual data, Goa et al~\cite{song2019auditing} released the Pile, a 800GB dataset consisting of a diverse set of English text.
+This includes Books3, a dataset consisting of around 200,000 books obtained from pirate sources, most of which were published in the last 20 years and are thus not free of copyright~\cite{atlantic,wired}.
 It is known that for instance BloombergGPT~\cite{wu2023bloomberggpt} and LLaMA~\cite{touvron2023llama} have been trained on Books3.